MagicKrol/C64-NewLands/README.md

 Expand
 Upgrade existing building, to the level of coresponding resource, except: Foundry, Shipyard, Fort.
 Max level of any building is 3.
 Expand action for any building takes 2 turns.
+Any expanded building level takes also 1 extra space of island (1 lvl building = 1 space, 2 lvl building = 3 space, 3 lvl building = 5 space)

 Raze
 Completely destroys a building.
 Can be useful if you want to make a space for other buildings, or you cannot afford to populate your colony.